gcapes/paper/paper.md

 John Smith, University of Somewhere Else
 Gerard Capes, University of Manchester

+# Abstract
+Summarise findings so others can decide if they wan to read on or just cite it.

 # Introduction
 We present aircraft measurements of BBOA over West Africa.
 Particle size was measured using a PCASP (Bloggs et al 2004).